mit-teaching-systems-lab/threeflows/README.md

 All data collected by Teacher Moments is protected to ensure the privacy of participants.
 In order for a researcher or TE to view the data collected on a specific participant, the participant must fill out a [TSL consent form.](https://tsl.mit.edu/consent)

 To update Teacher Moments on who has consented to share their data, you need to:
 1. Download a CSV version of the consent spreadsheet.
 Search for `User Testing Consent Form (Responses)` in the TSL team Google Drive.
-Rename the file to `consented-latest-raw.csv` and save this file in the `threeflows/tmp` folder
+Rename the file to `consented-latest-raw.csv` and save this file in the `threeflows/tmp` folder.

 2. Run the prep-consent script to process the CSV file using
 ```
 $ yarn run prep-consent
 ```
-This should generate 2 files: `consented-latest.json` and `consented-YYYY-MM-DD.json`
+This should generate 2 files: `consented-latest.json` and `consented-YYYY-MM-DD.json`.

 3. Run the update-consent script in heroku to update the live `consented_email` database using
 ```
 $ cat ./tmp/consented-latest.json | heroku run --no-tty yarn run update-consent